jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm119.md

 >Let me understand the teaching of your precepts; then I will meditate on your wonders.

 #### v.28
->My soul is weary with sorrow; strenghten me according to your word.
+>My soul is weary with sorrow; strengthen me according to your word.

-The word of God alos keeps one from the ways of the world, as it renews an inner, burning desire to live a life of devotion to God.
+The word of God also keeps one from the ways of the world, as it renews an inner, burning desire to live a life of devotion to God.
 #vangemeren

 #### v.32